senayadanir/perla-peyzaj-website/README.md

 Official website for Perla Peyzaj, an Istanbul-based landscape design and architecture company.

 List the main languages used: HTML, CSS, JavaScript.
-Mention the company's focus: Landscape Design, Application, and Plant Supply.
+Landscape Design, Application, and Plant Supply.
 email: info@perlapeyzaj.com